Key Steps to Securing Your Digital Identity

 Action 1: Cover your tracks everywhere you go using a VPN

 The first action is to use a Virtual Private Network (VPN) every time you go online — even if it’s just to Google something.
 A VPN is essential in any effort to protect your digital identity because it’s designed to help keep your activity private.
 So, how does a VPN work?
 A VPN is a tool that creates an encrypted channel akin to a tunnel between the computer or phone and the server of the VPN.
-When you head online with the VPN on, your normal internet traffic is sent through the encrypted channel to the VPN server, then the data continues on to the public internet from the VPN server.
-When you receive data back, it has the reverse course: internet, the VPN server, the encrypted channel, and your device.
+When you head online with the VPN on, your normal internet traffic is sent through the encrypted channel to the VPN server, then the data continues to the public internet from the VPN server.
+When you receive data back, it has the reverse course: the internet, the VPN server, the encrypted channel, and your device.
 In a VPN explainer for PC Mag, Max Eddy writes that this is a step towards privacy as the VPN can’t make you completely anonymous.

 Eddy says, “By encrypting your traffic and routing it through a VPN server, it is harder but not impossible for observers to identify you and track your movements online.”
 Your goal with investing in a VPN is to protect your privacy.
 There are many VPN services available with a range of payment models to choose from.
 Most can be used on a range of devices, so you should connect the VPN before any internet activity including app use on your phone; be sure to disable your location services on your phone, too.